gbtami/pychess-variants/static/docs/shinobi.md

 1. Setup is as above; the Clan player starts with additional pieces in hand.
 2. The Clan (pink/sakura) always moves first.
 3. Clan pieces in hand can only be dropped in the first four ranks (first half of the board).
-4. All minor Clan pieces can promote upon reaching the 7th rank.
-Similarly, Kingdom pawns promote on the 7th rank instead of 8th.
+4. All minor Clan pieces promote upon reaching the 7th or 8th rank.
+Similarly, Kingdom pawns now promote on the 7th rank instead of 8th.
 5. Pawns on either side can only promote to a Captain (see below).
 6. An additional method of victory is available: called **campmate**.
 Campmate is achieved by moving one’s king into the final rank without moving into check.
 7. Stalemate and repetition are both losses.
 8. The Clan cannot castle.
 9. Other rules, including Kingdom moves and en passant, are as in standard international chess.

-A note on promotion: Promotion is optional if the piece can still move afterwards.
-If the piece cannot move anymore (for example, a pawn reaching the 8th rank), promotion is mandatory.
-As in Shogi, if you start a move from within the promotion zone, you may also have the option to promote.

 ## Clan Pieces